Co-Education at King’s House School

 Will the move to co-education reduce the number of places available for boys?

-Currently, around half of the Reception class is made up of boys from King’s House Nursery, and half from external joiners.
-As girls will now be able to move up from the Nursery and be guaranteed a place in Reception, we anticipate that the number of places available to boys and external starters for Reception may decrease slightly over time.
+Previously, around half of the Reception class was made up of boys from King’s House Nursery, and half from external joiners.
+As girls will now be able to move up from the Nursery and be guaranteed a place in Reception, we anticipate that the number of places available to boys, and external starters to Reception, will decrease slightly over time.

 What will the girl to boy ratio be?